quentin389/UserAgentInfo/README.md

 projects - `ua-parser` or `Mobile_Detect` to get a as much info about browsers at possible, this will still take some time for each request.
 This means that the logical way to go is to use cache for user agent information.
 This way **you will be limited only by the speed and performance of your cache**.

-If you take that approach, you will be able use all information available from user agent strings at will and you won't have to worry about any preformance problems.
+If you take that approach, you will be able use all information available from user agent strings at will and you won't have to worry about any performance problems.
 Even bulk analysis of user agents won't be a problem (for example, you can preform cron checks on IP+browser pairs to check for bots).

 Of course, one question remains, what's the cache hit ratio when you choose to use it for user agent string detection?

-=== cache hit ratio
+### Cache hit ratio
 My `UserAgentInfo` was running for about a week without any changes or cache resets on a set of websites with more than 1.5 million user visits per month.
 During that time:
 - There were an average of 2,478 script calls per minute (each script call uses `UserAgentInfo`), which gives a `total of 24,978,240 calls`.